 1 player should press the ball with the other player covering behind.

-They should be communicating with each other and pass players onto each other instead of following the player and being dragged out of position
+They should be communicating with each other and passing players onto each other instead of following the player and being dragged out of position

 Strikers’ roles and responsibilities defending in a 4-4-2